kgxsz/devops-101/part-one/README.md

 Now you've got a completely locked down security group.

 A note on security: network ACLs and security groups only make up two layers of security.
 In the wild, you'll be configuring security for the instance itself as well.
 Security is a deep and complex subject.
 Keep in mind that just these two layers alone shouldn't make up your entire security check list!
+[Further reading](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Security.html) for the keen ones.

 ### Provisioning an EC2 instance
 Alright, so we're now at a point where we've set up our environment and are ready to launch an EC2 instance.